-Once every three years, drinking water regulations require Citizens to samples tap water from fifty (50) homes for the Indianapolis system and thirty (30) homes for the Westfield system.
+Once every three years, drinking water regulations require Citizens to sample tap water from fifty (50) homes for the Indianapolis system and thirty (30) homes for the Westfield system.
 These samples are to be taken from homes of an age such that they either have lead service lines or have copper pipes with lead solder.
-In 2016, Citizens conducted this sampling, and the results were below the EPA's action levels for lead and copper.
+In an effort to be pro-active, Citizens conducts this sampling on an annual bases.
+In 2017, the results were below the EPA's action levels for lead and copper.